vieitesss/command.nvim/README.md

         },
         terminal = {
-            -- WARNING: There is no `ni` in terminal mode -- WARNING: There is no `i` in prompt mode n = {
+            -- WARNING: There is no `ni` in terminal mode n = {
                 { '<CR>', terminal_act.follow_error }
             }